I am a sewist*, an author, a teacher, a mother of 2 grown children, and a wife.

 I am an author:

-It took seven years to “write” and edit, and Creating Couture Embellishments finally will be in bookstores in August, 2017!
+It took seven years to “write,” edit and lay-out Creating Couture Embellishments, with lots of help from the publisher: Laurence King Publishing; I am so proud of this book.
 Creating Couture Embellishments is a 400-page, abundantly illustrated, how-to book with 3 sections: basic tools and techniques, fabric manipulation, and embellishments and trimmings.
 Within the 3 sections are 23 chapters covering 174 techniques including quilting, ruffles and flounces, passementerie, beads and sequins.
 The “writing” included making the samples, photographing the samples and writing the text to accompany the photographs of the samples.

 I am a teacher: